Maraschino: all you need to know about the legendary cherry liqueur

 Organoleptic characteristics of Maraschino

-It is a sweet and velvety liqueur, full of ethereal and pungent aromas of red fruit, currants in alcohol, mint and peppery tones.
+It is a sweet, velvety liqueur that smells like red fruit, currants soaked in alcohol, mint, and pepper.
 It is not very spicy and focuses on delicate floral freshness.
-On the palate, it is soft, greedy, with a decadent and round taste.
+On the palate, it is soft and greedy, with a decadent and round taste.

 How to serve the Maraschino

-It is an excellent liqueur, to always have at hand.
-Serve it at a temperature of 4 degrees, in small glasses as an aperitif or as a digestive.
+It is an excellent liqueur to always have at hand.
+Serve it at a temperature of 6 degrees in small glasses as an aperitif or as a digestive.

 What cocktails to make with Maraschino